-While being on the Saint Christopher’s hill, you can go to Mirador del Cerro de San Cristobal – the highest overlook allowing to contemplate the panorama of the city and the view of local mountain ranges.
+While being on the Saint Christopher’s hill, you can go to Mirador del Cerro de San Cristobal – the highest overlook allowing you to contemplate the panorama of the city and the view of local mountain ranges.

 Over the next centuries, America – just like other regions of Andalusia – was constantly under pirate attacks.
 Additionally, strong Christian influences drove Arabic culture away from the region by destroying monuments and turning mosques into churches.
-Finally, in 1489, Catholic kings changed the character of Alcazaba by destroying Arab culture centers in order to, in 1554, start the construction of a large cathedral.
+Finally, in 1489, Catholic kings changed the character of Alcazaba by destroying Arab cultural centers in order to, in 1554, start the construction of a large cathedral.